MicrosoftDocs/win32/desktop-src/WES/eventmanifestschema-events-instrumentationtype-element.md

 ---
 title: events (InstrumentationType) Element
-description: Contains a list of providers that are defined in the manifest. ms.assetid: 1dab7840-75c0-4cee-94ba-9816762ac345
+description: Contains a list of providers that are defined in the manifest. | events (InstrumentationType) Element ms.assetid: 1dab7840-75c0-4cee-94ba-9816762ac345
 keywords:
 - events element EventLog